18 Dec The Clean: Faults, Misnomers, Cues, and Corrective Exercises

 - and the back creates a stable arch – all prior to initiating the first pull of the clean (i.e. initial separation of ground and weight).

-Here we use slow-mo to identify a proper first pull vs. a faulty one.
+Here we use slow-mo to identify a proper first pull vs. a faulty first pull clean fault.
 Once initiated, the torso and hips should raise in one accord, with the angle of the back remaining fairly constant throughout the lift.

-Common faults seen in beginner and intermediate lifters set-ups include, but are not limited to:
+Common clean faults seen in beginner and intermediate lifters set-ups include, but are not limited to:

 - the shoulders remaining behind the bar;